learning-zone/java-basics/README.md

 Yes. because methods in an interface are also abstract. so the interface can be use to declare abstract method.

 #### Q. Can you declare an interface method static?
+Java 8 interface changes include static methods and default methods in interfaces.
+Prior to Java 8, we could have only method declarations in the interfaces.
+But from Java 8, we can have default methods and static methods in the interfaces.

 #### Q. Can we define private and protected modifiers for the members in interfaces?
 #### Q. When can an object reference be cast to an interface reference?
 #### Q. How the metacharacters are different from the ordinary characters?